Best DJ Software 2025 – Rekordbox, Serato, Traktor, VirtualDJ, Djay Pro, Engine DJ?

 Standalone DJing, apart from being how many club DJs who’ve never DJed from a laptop work by default, saves you the hassle of bringing and setting up a laptop, and there’s arguably something more “purist” about leaving the laptop at home – although this is more in the mind than anything else!
 That said, even if the club’s gear in theory will work with your laptop, DJing in clubs with a laptop is never going to be as easy as just plugging in a USB drive.

 Finally, laptop DJing, assuming you already own a laptop, is a cheaper way to get started – a valid consideration for many.
-That said, with the two standalone systems, Rekordbox will let you switch from laptop to full standalone whenever you decide to, and some Engine DJ gear needn’t break the bank nowadays…
+That said, with Rekordbox you can switch from laptop to full standalone whenever you decide to, keeping your options open.

 Read this next: Standalone Vs Laptop DJing – Which Is Best?